Adaptogenic mushrooms (lion’s mane, reishi, chaga, cordyceps): which to choose and when

 Cordyceps – the energy mushroom.
 VO2max and physical endurance

 Cordyceps (militaris and sinensis) is the mushroom with the strongest ergogenic effect among the four.
 Cordycepin (adenosine analog) and adenosine stimulate mitochondria to increase ATP production, improve vasodilation, and enhance oxygen transport to muscles.
-The study by Hirsch et al. (Journal of Dietary Supplements, 2017) showed a 7% increase in VO2max in active adults after 3 weeks of supplementation with 3 g/day.
+Hirsch et al. (Journal of Dietary Supplements, 2017) showed a 7% increase in VO2max in active adults after 3 weeks of supplementation with 3 g/day.

 Cordyceps is the best choice when: you care about sports performance and endurance, you feel constant physical fatigue and low energy levels, you train intensively and want to improve recovery.
 It works synergistically with coffee – without excessive stimulation, but with noticeably higher endurance and focus.